finos/rune-dsl/documentation/rosetta-modelling-component.md

 #### Enumeration

 A synonym on an enumeration provides mappings from the string values in the input document to the values of the enumeration.
-E.g. the FpML value `HYBRID` will be mapped to the enumeration value `EngineEnum.HYBRID` in Rosetta:
+E.g. the FpML value `Hybrid` will be mapped to the enumeration value `EngineEnum.Hybrid` in Rosetta:

 ```
 enum EngineEnum: <"The enumerated values for the natural person's role.">
-    HYBRID
+    Hybrid
         [synonym CONDITIONAL_SET_TO_EXAMPLE_8 value "hybrid"]
-    COMBUSTION
-        [synonym CONDITIONAL_SET_TO_EXAMPLE_8 value "combustion"]
 ```

 ##### External Enumeration Synonym